00A44/Celtic-Dublin-Calligraphy-Font/README.md

 It is not necassary to install unicode.
 You only need to change the font on the computer.
 Unicode is a real drag to work with and is rather complicated.
 I did change the "R" to "Ꞃ" and the "S" to "Ꞅ".
 I personally feel it is a bit more refined.
 From what I understand, it was used in Latin, middle Irish, and middle English.
 Many of the calligraphy styles is based upon region.
 This font is a Dublin font.

+Warning: This may break your system indefinitely.
+I am not responsible for any problems that may occur.
 ## Installing On Fedora
 Fedora was a much easier experience.
 Just add the font file into the Font Manager, then change each font to "my font" in the Font settings page.
 ## Installing On Ubuntu